jasonong/twitpow/README.md

 I spend most time during the day in the terminal and wanted a way to use twitter inside it.

 Hacked over a weekend in 2009.
+Revived in 2012.

 Todos
 -----